FAQs About the Compact Requirements

 In elevators, building lobbies hallways, restrooms, stairways and other common spaces, it is recommended that all persons, including those vaccinated, wear face coverings.

 - Restroom signs will show how many people can use the restroom at one time.
 This occupancy limit will be based on restroom size to ensure at least 6 feet distance between individuals.

 - Wash your hands thoroughly (20 seconds, with soap) afterward to reduce the potential transmission of the virus.
 If there is someone already at the sink, wait until they have left the restroom to use the sink yourself.

 - In certain shared facilities, Columbia Facilities and Operations/CUIMC Facilities Management and Campus Services will have easy-to-use cleaning materials for you to wipe your sink area.

 Sitting or Walking Outside on Campus With Someone

 Beginning immediately, vaccinated people do not need to wear face coverings or distance outdoors.
 Unvaccinated people must wear face coverings and distance outdoors through September 8.
-Beginning September 9, unvaccinated people must wear face coverings, but are not required to distance.
+Beginning September 9, unvaccinated people are not required to distance.

 Alone in a Private Office